By DEVON WILLIAMS

 And then he hung up.
 My mom and I looked at each other, and then him, with looks of incredulity.
 He explained that it was a company selling life insurance.

 For a long time, I believed just that – that he was not going to die.
-That he would be here dropping knowledge on me, my family and the rest of the world forever.
+That he would be here dropping knowledge on me, my family

 I have always understood my father to be a teacher, a college professor.
 And, at the core of it, that’s what he was: a teacher.
 And he loved being one.
 So, why, in the days that followed my father’s death have things felt surreal?

 I’ve spoken about my dad to reporters from The New York Times, The Washington Post